-Yes, as a mental health clinician, I am trained to listen closely for what brought you to counseling.
-I assess your symptoms or your level of distress and help you by asking key questions and being a supportive listener.
+Yes, as a mental health clinician, I am trained to listen closely to what brought you to counseling.
+I assess your symptoms and level of distress and help you by asking key questions and being a supportive listener.

 2. When should I seek help from a pastoral counselor?